smartbugs/smartbugs-wild/README.md

 ```
 2. Download the source code related to the contract addresses
 We use Etherscan to download to the contracts (the script of the collect is available in `script`).
-3. We filter the contract by identifying the duplicate
+3. We filter the contracts by identifying duplicates

 ## Metric